AbcAeffchen/Sephpa/README.md

 ## Supported file versions
 - SEPA Credit Transfer
+    - pain.001.001.09
     - pain.001.001.03
     - pain.001.002.03
     - pain.001.003.03
 - SEPA Direct Debit
+    - pain.008.001.08
     - pain.008.001.02
     - pain.008.001.02.austrian.003
     - pain.008.002.02
     - pain.008.003.02

 ## Requirements
-Sephpa was created for PHP >=7.1 including PHP 8 and requires [SepaUtilities 1.3.4+](https://github.com/AbcAeffchen/SepaUtilities) and [SimpleXML](http://php.net/manual/en/book.simplexml.php).
+Sephpa was created for PHP >=8.1 and requires [SepaUtilities 3.3.4+](https://github.com/AbcAeffchen/SepaUtilities) and [SimpleXML](http://php.net/manual/en/book.simplexml.php).
-Sephpa should also work with PHP <=5.6, but since these versions are very old and don't get any security updates, it is strongly recommended not to use PHP older than 5.6.
+Sephpa should also work with PHP <=5.6, but since these versions are not officially supported anymore, it is strongly recommended not to use PHP older than 8.0.

 If you want to download correctly sorted files, you also need the zip library and for documentation files you need [SepaDocumentor](https://github.com/AbcAeffchen/SepaDocumentor).